British Commonwealth armoured fighting vehicles of World War II: Light tanks

 These were a series of similar small tanks produced by Britain in the years between the First and Second World Wars mainly for use in Imperial duties.
 They saw use in training, and in limited engagements with British Imperial units in colonial policing actions before the war.
 All were about 5 tonnes, the earlier models had a crew of two and were armed with a 0.303 Vickers machine gun.
-The later had a crew of three and a heavy machine gun (the 0.50 inch version of the Vickers machine gun or 15mm Besa machine gun) as well as 0.303 or 7.92mm Besa machine gun.
+The latter had a crew of three and a heavy machine gun (the 0.50 inch version of the Vickers machine gun or 15mm Besa machine gun) as well as 0.303 or 7.92mm Besa machine gun.

 Although some were used in France and North Africa at the start of the war, they were removed as not fit for service in armoured divisions.